Néstor Ortigoza

-Néstor Ezequiel "Johnny" Ortigoza (/es/; born 7 October 1984) is a former professional footballer who played as a midfielder.
+Néstor Ezequiel Ortigoza Candia (/es/; born 7 October 1984) is a former professional footballer who played as a midfielder.
 Born in Argentina, he played for the Paraguay national team.

 Club career

 Ortigoza started his career in 2004 at Argentinos Juniors.
 In 2005, he had a brief loan spell with Nueva Chicago before returning to Argentinos.
 In 2007, he began to establish himself as an important member of the first team squad and in 2009 he became a near permanent fixture in the first team squad after the appointment of Claudio Borghi as the manager of Argentinos Juniors.

 Ortigoza was an important member of the Argentinos Juniors team that won the Clausura 2010 championship.
 He played in 17 of the club's 19 games and scored 3 goals during their championship winning campaign been their captain and was selected Footballer of the Year in Argentina.

 In 2011, San Lorenzo bought Ortigoza from Argentinos Juniors for $2,200,000 on a three-year contract.

 In July 2012, Ortigoza signed a one-year loan contract with Emirates Club in the United Arab Emirates.

 In December 2017, Ortigoza signed with Rosario Central from Olimpia.

 After a half year at Estudiantes de Río Cuarto, it was rumoured that Ortigoza had moved to Bolivian club Club Atlético Ciclón in September 2020.
 However, Ortigoza still stayed at Estudiantes before returning to San Lorenzo in 2021.